GDP by Country: 2026 Global Rankings (Nominal and PPP)

 China

 China's growth model has been investment and export-led for decades.
 Its extraordinary manufacturing base, infrastructure investment programme, and export machine have propelled it from a middle-income to an upper-middle-income economy within one generation.
-The PPP figure of $43.5 trillion, almost double the nominal, reflects China's very low price level: goods and services are much cheaper in China than in Western markets, so the real economic output is larger than the exchange-rate-based nominal figure suggests.
+The PPP figure of $44.3 trillion, more than double the nominal, reflects China's very low price level: goods and services are much cheaper in China than in Western markets, so the real economic output is larger than the exchange-rate-based nominal figure suggests.
 China faces structural challenges: a property-sector debt crisis, demographic decline (population peaked in 2022), and supply-chain decoupling pressures from Western governments.

 Germany

 Germany is the EU's economic engine and a globally dominant exporter of capital goods, industrial machinery, automobiles (Volkswagen, BMW, Mercedes-Benz), and chemicals.
 Its economy is deeply integrated with global supply chains.
-The 0.6 percent growth projection for 2026 reflects structural headwinds: high energy costs since the Russia-Ukraine war ended cheap Russian gas supplies, an ageing workforce, slow digitalisation relative to US and Asian peers, and automotive sector disruption from the shift to electric vehicles.
+The 0.8 percent growth projection for 2026 reflects structural headwinds: high energy costs since the Russia-Ukraine war ended cheap Russian gas supplies, an ageing workforce, slow digitalisation relative to US and Asian peers, and automotive sector disruption from the shift to electric vehicles.

 India